andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 I'd optimized for the weight of each part without adding up the whole structure.
 It would still weigh over 500&nbsp;kg, only now it would require thousands of glued tubes instead of simple plywood.
 The metamaterial design had not solved the mass problem; it had made the build more complicated.

-I closed the spreadsheet and, for the first time, didn't open another paper.
+That was where I stopped researching the capsule.

 ## The Door Slammed at 2&nbsp;a.m.